10 Best Rock Songs With The Word ‘Hero’ In The Title

 # 1 – Heroes – David Bowie

-We close out our list with the monumental David Bowie song entitled “Heroes.”
-The song was released on the album, which was also entitled Heros.
+We conclude our list with the monumental David Bowie song, “Heroes.”
+The song was released on the album, also titled Heroes.
 The album was released in December 1977.
 The album was a part of his Berlin Trilogy, placing itself as the second of the series.
 Do you remember how big this song was?
 It’s one of our all-time favorite David Bowie Songs.
 The song was composed by David Bowie and Brian Eno.
 Robert Fripp’s guitar work plays a significant role in the song.
 Yet, of course, in the end, it’s all about David Bowie’s passionate vocals.

 DMCA.com Protection Status